alexiaDorm/master-thesis/src/README.md

 --------------------------------------------------------------

 1. Define cell types using gene expression data

 2. Create BigWigs files of ATAC signal for each pseudo-bulk

 3. Compute the total number of reads per pseudo-bulk for normalization purpose
 4. Compute coverage by pseudo bulk to determine for which one we have sufficient cells

+5. Create common peaks by merging all overlapping peaks

-5. Get the sequences for each peaks
+6. Get the sequences for each peaks

-6. Sample background regions from genome with same GC content distribution as peaks
+7. Sample background regions from genome with same GC content distribution as peaks
-7. Get the sequences of the background regions
+8. Get the sequences of the background regions

-8. Get ATAC continuous track using sliding window for peaks and background regions
+9. Get ATAC continuous track using sliding window for peaks and background regions